 PC gaming gets even more messy

 Yep, even more win32.exe files sitting in my systray taking up resources or launcher launching through other launchers (UPlay on top of Steam – yay!).
-Although wonderful open-source project like Playnite help the disparate services, PC gaming just got messier than it already is.
+Although a wonderful open-source project like Playnite can help try and organise the disparate services, PC gaming just got messier than it already is.